sethchart/sethchart.com/content/posts/3/index.md

 ```
 ## Other Approaches

-Before designing the approach that we outlined above we tried two other approaches to web scraping.
+Before I selected the approach above I tried two other approaches for scraping careerjet.
- 1. Using the careerjet api to request job descriptions.
+ 1. Using the careerjet API to request job descriptions.
  2. Using http requests to pull pages without launching a browser.

 The primary issue with Approach 1 was an undocumented rate limit on the API that made scraping more than a few job postings infeasible.